-If you missed an ealier post, this page has my previous January 2018 Reflection postings.
+If you missed an ealier post, this page has my previous February 2018 Reflection postings.

 If you want to read some earlier Reflections, click on the links below for the month you are interested in:

 I saw this verse and wanted to share it with all of you.
 There are times I want to whine about all I have to do but then I stop and give thanks for being able to do all I do.
 Our life is all about attitude.
 Enjoy!